UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Let’s build our model now.

-We’re going to build a decision tree classifier and set the `max_depth` hyperparameter to 1 to create a decision stop.
+We’re going to build a decision tree classifier and set the `max_depth` hyperparameter to 1 to create a decision stump.

 In this decision tree there is only 1 split.